curstynn/QTM-250-HW4-Group8/README.md

 The polarity output calculated by the Natural Language API has a range from -1 to 1, and it represents the difference between positive and negative attitudes in the text.
 Therefore, if the value is closer to -1, the attitude would be more negative; if the value is closer to 1, then the attitude would be more positive.

-We calculated the difference between sentiment values assigned by our group members and the polarity output assigned by the machine learning API.
+We calculated the difference between sentiment values assigned by our group members and the polarity output assigned by the machine learning API:

+= (Human Sentiment Analysis - Machine Learning API Sentiment Analysis)

 If the result is positive, it indicates that the API picks up more negativity than human does.
 If the result is negative, it indicates that the API picks up more positivity than human does.

 The graphs below were produced by Google Sheet.
 See link below for our final output.